 Make sure you leave room in the freezer for the bread and pastries you take home.

-In addition to our popular Sourdough for the Home Baker classes (see the Classes page for dates) and in response to requests from bakers who have learned the basics of sourdough and patisserie we are introducing two new classes:
+In addition to our popular Sourdough for the Home Baker classes and in response to requests from bakers who have learned the basics of sourdough and patisserie we are introducing two new classes:

 Sourdough for the Experienced Baker